OSTechnology-Jacob/nethserver-diladele/README.rst

 ================
-nethserver-squid
+nethserver-diladele
 ================

-This package configure the well-known Squid web proxy.
+This package configures NethServer to use qlproxy/diladele as an ICAP web content filter for Squid.
 Squid rpms are from upstream.

 Configuration